Kenshiro-28/MAGI/README.md

 # MAGI

 This program is an autonomous agent that uses the GPT-4 model to respond to user requests.
 Prime directives allow you to alter the behavior of the model, making it behave in the desired way.
 MAGI has a Mission mode that allows it to generate a task list based on the user's request to generate a more elaborate response.
-In the future it will be able to surf the Internet and work continuously.
+In the future it will be able to browse the Internet and work continuously.

-## Prime directives
+## Prime Directives

-Edit the file **prime_directives.txt** to set your prime directives.
+MAGI never forgets its Prime Directives.
+You can use popular prompts to enhance the behavior of the model.

+You can set your Prime Directives in the file **prime_directives.txt**.

 ## Mission mode

-To enable mission mode, type the letter **m** and press enter.
-The mission data will be saved in **mission.txt**.
+To enable Mission mode, type the letter **m** and press enter.
+The mission data will be saved in the file **mission.txt**.

 ## API key